-In certain circumstances you can request a dispensation from these prohibitions.
+In certain circumstances members can request a dispensation from these prohibitions1.

-What is a discolsable pecuniary interest?
+What is a disclosable pecuniary interest?

-A member has a disclosable pecuniary interest if they, or their spouse or civil partner, have a pecuniary interest listed in the national rules (see Appendix B Standing Order 20.5).
-For this purpose a spouse or civil partner includes any person with whom a member is living with as husband or wife, or as if they were a civil partner.
+A member has a disclosable pecuniary interest if they, or their spouse or civil partner, have a pecuniary interest listed in the national rules (see Appendix B For this purpose a spouse or civil partner includes any person with whom a member is living with as husband or wife, or as if they were a civil partner.
 There is no requirement to differentiate a member's disclosable pecuniary interests between those which relate to them personally and those that relate to their spouse or civil partner.